ColoradoSchoolOfMines/email-queue/README.md

 - Allow you to organize your emails into queues you define and deal with each queue individually.
 - Show you the top item in a selected queue.
 - Allow you to switch queues.
+- Allow you to have save multiple draft messages at once
+- Allow you to access drafts easily
 - Let you perform the following actions on the top item in the queue:
     - Delete it
     - Delete it permanently